roconnor-blockstream/simplicitytxtool/README.md

 - **Manual signing**: Use hal tool for signatures (Web IDE has built-in key management)
 - **Same output**: Generates identical transactions

-## Differences from `simply`

-The `simply` tool uses a dummy environment for witness validation, which makes it difficult to use with custom signatures.
-This tool uses the real transaction environment, matching the Web IDE approach.

 ## License

 Same as parent repository